-When you begin planning a plumbing repair or project one of the first things that should be considered is permit requirements.
-Many times homeowners think that permits are only required for a major remodels and not for the average small project.
-This is not necessarily the case.
+When you begin planning a plumbing repair or project, one of the first things that should be considered is permit requirements.
+Many times homeowners think that permits are only required for major remodels and not for the average small project, but this is not necessarily the case.
 Many seemingly small plumbing projects need to be permitted by the county, so it is important to verify the local plumbing permit requirements before any work is done.

 County regulations are different, but most will require a permit for big plumbing jobs such as those listed below.

 - Re-pipes: A re-pipe requires changing out all of the water supply pipes in the home, so it is a significant project.
 Re-pipes are usually done by a professional plumber and require a permit.